 Muscle and ligament strains commonly result from slip and fall injuries due to the sudden, awkward twisting motion produced by the momentum of the victim’s body.
 Commonly strained muscles include lower back and neck muscles.

 Victims of slip and fall accidents commonly fracture the tailbone.
 Other fractures result from reaching out to prevent or brace for a fall and include fractures of the wrists and arms.

 Concussions occur when the head rapidly changes direction, such as when it strikes a hard surface.
 Slip and fall victims often strike their heads on the surface of the ice, causing the brain to strike the interior of the skull.

 In general, businesses and individual property owners have a reasonable amount of time to remove snow and ice from walkways, parking lots, and other areas accessible to employees and patrons.
 Businesses must remove snow within four hours, and private parties have a maximum of 24 hours.
 Slip and fall accidents outside that time may result in litigation from victims injured due to remaining snow and ice.

 Workers slipping and falling on snow, ice, or excess tracked water due to snow and ice may file workers compensation claims to receive payment for medical bills related to workplace accidents.
 So far, slip and fall workers compensation claims average about $13,000 in payments from employers, making attention to workplace safety after a snowfall all the more essential.

 Businesses and private citizens alike should ensure their properties remain safe for visitors by:

 If your workplace or a business you patronize does not bother to clear walkways for employees or clients, any slip and fall could result in a personal injury lawsuit.
-If you experienced a slip and fall accident this winter, contact a Denver slip and fall lawyer to discuss legal representation.
+If you experienced a slip and fall accident this winter, contact a slip and fall lawyer in Denver to discuss legal representation.